These easy puff pastry sausage rolls are quick to make and taste so much better than anything you can buy in the shops.

 If you’ve only ever had the generally pale, sad looking sausage rolls from the supermarkets, then you’re missing out on a treat.
 Homemade are a million times better!

 The good news?
 It’s very, very easy to make your own sausage rolls – in my experience, they are hugely popular and just like my turkey, cranberry and stuffing filo tarts, they never hang around for very long.

 Yes.
 If you want to get ahead of the game, sausage rolls are ideal for freezing.
 You can freeze them either uncooked or cooked, but it’s best to freeze them uncooked – this ensures your pastry will stay beautifully golden, crisp and flaky.

 can you reheat sausage rolls?

-Yes.
-To reheat, sprinkle the tops with a tiny amount of water and bake at 180C/160Fan for about 20 minutes or until very hot.
+Yes, homemade sausage rolls can be reheated.
+Sprinkle the tops with a tiny amount of water and bake at 180C/160Fan for about 20 minutes or until very hot.

 sausage rolls with sage and onion stuffing